-🥳 You did it, and you even paid that eye watering legal bill that went with it.
+🥳 You did it, and you even paid that eye watering legal bill that went with your Delaware flip.

-We will try and make this easy for you, as by now you are probably so over this process and very eager to get back to doing what you do best, building something amazing.
+We will make this as easy for you as possible as by now you are probably over this process and eager to get back to doing what you do best, building something people want.

-You can apply by completing this form.
-If you are not a US citizen, then leave section 7b blank.
-The IRS is slow to process these right now in light of the pandemic, so don't expect a quick response.
+If you are not a US citizen you can apply by completing this form.
+Leave section 7b blank.
+The IRS is slow to process these so plan accordingly.

 If you have a US citizen as a founder, you can apply online here instead and use their social security number.
 This route does generate an instant EIN and the whole process takes under 15 minutes.

 🌟 Top tip - ask if your US lawyer can join your board for a day.
-They will almost certainly be a US citizen, and so can do the instant online application.
+They will almost certainly be a US citizen, and so can help with the instant online application.

-Your existing accountant most likely cant help you with your US reporting.
-They wont be registered or experienced enough to do this unless you're working with a large firm, but this can be expensive.
-Your new US accountant can't deal with your international accounts, so you will be doubling up here.
+Your existing accountant most likely can't help you with your US reporting.
+They won't be registered or experienced enough to do this unless you're working with a large firm, but this can be expensive.
+Your new US accountant likely can't deal with your international accounts, so you will need one accountant in each jurisdiction.

 Make sure to find an accountant who comes recommended for working with startups like yours.
-The international group dimension, on top of being a startup, brings nuance that others may miss.
-Find one that's proactive.
-Ours sends us friendly reminders for key dates, long before its due.
-Sadly this is not common and we hear of startups only being told about filing deadlines when they get fined for being late.
+The international group dimension, on top of you being a startup, brings nuance that traditional firms will miss.
+The best ones are proactive; ours sends us friendly reminders for key dates long before they're due.
+Sadly this is not common and we hear of startups being told about filing deadlines when they get fined.
 We are happy to share our recommendations if you contact us directly.

 Now that you have a new holding company, you will need to file a tax return in Delaware, in addition to the one you were filing in your home country.
 This needs to be done between January - April and relates to the prior year.
 You will need an accountant here, it's not like other countries where you can easily self-file.
 If needed, you can apply to extend this until October, but you will need to speak to your accountant ASAP to get this arranged.

-There are both federal and state taxes which you may be subject to, and the US has rules about profits generated overseas (something called GILTI), and it's definitely worth having a chat with your accountant before you become profitable so they can help you plan this.
+There are both federal and state taxes which you may be subject to, and the US has rules about profits generated overseas (something called GILTI).
+It's worth discussing this with your accountant before you become profitable so they can help you plan this.

-Basically this is a fee which you pay each year, for the privilege of being registered in Delaware.
-It varies company to company but typically expect to pay between $1,000- $8,000 USD per year.
-There are 2 methods to calculate it, most find it cheaper to use the 'par value method'
+This is a fee that is paid yearly, for the privilege of being registered in Delaware.
+It varies company to company but expect to pay between $1,000- $8,000 USD per year.
+There are 2 methods to calculate it, most find it cheaper to use the 'par value method'.

-You will need to complete a short form and pay the tax before March 1st each year.
-Its not hard to complete the form, you can most likely DIY and all you will need is the prior year accounts for your US company, which you should have done anyway as they will need filing.
-It will calculate the tax payable for you, and just tell you what and how to pay.
+You will need to complete a short form and pay the tax owed before March 1st each year.
+It's not hard to complete the form, you can most likely do it yourself - all you need is the prior year accounts for your US company, which you should have handy as they need filing.
+It will calculate the tax payable for you, and tell you what and how to pay.
 Here is a link to the Franchise tax website.